Clear Answers and Explanations on Tenancy In Common (TIC)

 - Rules governing usage of the property by the owners (e.g. pets, noise, floor covering) and enforcement provisions;

 - Provisions defining when a default has occurred and describing remedies;

 - Sale of interests, group approval of prospective purchasers (if any), and rights of first refusal (if any); and

 - Dispute resolution.

-A common mistake in creating a co-ownership agreement is postponing resolution of difficult issues (“we’ll just work that out later”) to avoid uncomfortable confrontations and preserve a transaction.
-The issues that seem most difficult to address are generally the most likely to lead to a dispute.
+A common mistake in creating a TIC agreement is postponing resolution of difficult issues (“we’ll just work that out later”) to avoid uncomfortable confrontations and preserve a transaction.
+The problem is that the issues that seem most difficult to address are generally the most likely to lead to a dispute.
 Another common mistake is to assume everything will work out exactly as planned (particularly with regard to when people will occupy the property and whether and when they will sell).
 Housing plans are closely related to employment, health and domestic situations, and these regularly change in unforeseen ways.
-A good co-ownership structure is durable enough to adapt to dramatic changes in occupancy and ownership plans without being renegotiated, and certainly should never cause one owner to sell his/her home as a result of another owner’s life changes.
+A good TIC agreement is durable enough to adapt to dramatic changes in occupancy and ownership plans without being renegotiated, and certainly should never cause one owner to sell his/her home as a result of another owner’s life changes.

 How are TIC ownership percentages determined and what do they mean?